Malek Jahan Khanom: Early life

 Malek Jahan Khanom was an Iranian princess of the Qajar dynasty by both birth and marriage.
-By birth, being the daughter of Amir Mohammad Qassem Khan Qajar Qovanlou Amirsoleimani 'Amir Kabir' and Princess Begom Jan Khanom Qajar, she was the granddaughter of Fath-Ali Shah Qajar.
-Her paternal grandfather was the powerful Qajar commander Amir Soleyman Khan Qajar Qovanlou 'Amir Kabir' 'Nezam od-Doleh' 'Etezad od-Doleh' and her paternal grandmother was a princess of the Zand dynasty.
-She was the aunt of Prince Majd ed-Dowleh Qajar-Qovanlu Amirsoleimani and great-aunt of Malake Turan Amirsoleimani.
+By birth, being the daughter of Amir Mohammad Qasem Khan Qajar Qovanlou Amirsoleimani 'Amir Kabir' and Princess Begom Jan Khanom Qajar, she was the granddaughter of Fath Ali Shah Qajar.
+Her paternal grandfather was the powerful Qajar commander Amir Suleiman Khan Qajar Qovanlou 'Amir Kabir' 'Nezam Odala' 'Etezad Odala' and her paternal grandmother was a princess of the Zand dynasty.
+She was the aunt of Prince Majd ed-Dowleh Qajar-Qovanlu Amirsoleimani and great-aunt of Malake Turan Amirsuleimani.